polizoto/auto_captions_dl/README.md

 ## Notes

-These scripts have been designed to work on a Macintosh computer.
-For scripts that work on a PC, please contact Joseph Polizzotto at jpolizzotto@htctu.net.
+- These scripts have been designed for use on a Mac.
+For scripts that will work on a PC, see this repo: https://github.com/polizoto/auto_captions_dl_pc